 Motorcycle Accident Compensation: RTA Lawyer Explains The Most Common Types Of UK Collisions Involving Motorcycles And Who Is At Fault For Each

-Motorcycle Accident Compensation: On this page you can see common RTA scenarios involving motor bikes with an explanation of how to decide who is at fault for each.
+Motorcycle accident compensation solicitor sets out the most common RTA scenarios involving motor bikes with an explanation of how to decide who is at fault for each.
 You will discover how your actions can reduce the amount of motorcycle accident compensation you can claim – including speeding and failure to wear a crash helmet.

 Which part of the Highway Code applies to motorcycles?

 The majority of the Highway Code applies to all road users, but Rule 83 – 88 apply specifically to motorcycles.

 I shall point out the relevant Rules as we go.

 Click Highway Code Rules For Motorcyclists to see Rules 83 – 88.